 Patrick Christiano...
 Publisher

 Mr. Christiano is a theater critic and journalist, as well as the Artistic Director of SilvaRoad Productions.
-He has been a voting member of the Drama Desk for over a decade and served on their prestigious Nominating Committee for two seasons.
-His interviews over the years have included Vanessa Redgrave, Charles Busch, Kathleen Battle, Jacqueline Bissett, Diane Paulus, Stewart F. Lane, Bonnie Comley and others.
-Mr. Christiano curated the Blue Heron Arts Center Galler at 123 East 24th Street in New York City from 1998 until 2005, and he launched TheaterLife.com in May 2006.
+He hosts Spotlight on the Arts, a television show where guests discuss their current projects.
+Segments can, also, be viewed here: https://theaterlife.com/category/spotlight/.
+His print interviews have included Vanessa Redgrave, Charles Busch, Kathleen Battle, Jacqueline Bisset, Diane Paulus, Stewart F. Lane, Bonnie Comley and others.
+Mr. Christiano curated the Blue Heron Arts Center Gallery on East 24th Street in New York City from 1998 until 2005, and he launched TheaterLife.com in May 2006.
 He is a voting member of the Drama Desk and the Outer Critics Circle.